 The Residency Opportunities:

-We are looking for two early career artists to take up Residency at Home opportunities with Artcore, responding to the title ‘Error & Power’.
+We are looking for two artists to take up supported residencies with Artcore, responding to the title ‘Present Tense – Future Perfect?’.

 We are offering each artist:

-- An Artist bursary of £800 to produce work for exhibition on-line and, at some future point, at Artcore Gallery in Derby City Centre
+- An Artist bursary of £1,000 to produce work for exhibition at Artcore Gallery and on-line

-- An Artist blog throughout the residency to share the progress of the work, or potentially to be the form/medium of the work
+- An Artist blog and digital platform throughout the residency to share the progress of the work

-- A chance to deliver artist talks – live and recorded – online
+- A chance to deliver artist talks at Artcore Gallery and online

 - A catalogue – both digital and physical